dfalster/CaseForOpenTraitData/README.md

 Funding agencies have also recognised the value of making data open, so increasingly are requiring data collected with public money to be made publicly available.

-For our part, the contributors to this article has provided a wide range of open source tools, including trait data ([Falster et al 2005]( http://doi.org/10.1111/j.0022-0477.2005.00992.x)) and software packages ().
+For our part, the contributors to this article has provided a wide range of open source tools, including trait data (e.g. [Falster et al 2005]( http://doi.org/10.1111/j.0022-0477.2005.00992.x)) and software packages used in 100's of publications.

 By making trait data free to download directly, TRY could greatly increase usage of its data and thus help accelerate scientific discovery.